 NordicTrack 1750 Console

-These quick-touch buttons are a bit more intuitive.
+These quick-touch buttons are a bit more intuitive than the F80’s because they don’t skip increments.
+There are also speed and incline buttons below the screen to get to specific increments.
+I find I use the quick-adjustment buttons the most on the 1750.
 Compared to the F80 though, the 1750 has significantly fewer storage options.
-In fact, the only options available are 2 removable cupholders for your phone and/or water bottle.
-They are shallow but hold my 22oz water bottle and iPhone just fine.
-There also isn’t a device rack, so you’re locked into using the touch screen.
+In fact, the only options available are 2 cupholders for your phone and/or water bottle.
+There isn’t a device rack, so you’re locked into using the touch screen.
 The fan below the screen provides a nice breeze and has multiple settings, so you shouldn’t need to use a separate fan.